 You are part of the teaching staff of the program.
 We depend on you.
 Punctuality is your professional responsibility.
 Absences are only accepted for illness or family emergencies.
-If you must be absent, you must notify the Center office at (603) 535-2299 and your cooperating teacher as soon as possible so that we may find a substitute for you.
+If you must be absent, you must notify the Center office at (603) 535-2299 and your mentor educator as soon as possible so that we may find a substitute for you.

 You will be actively involved with children and materials both indoors and outdoors.
 Please dress appropriately (casual clothes for activities, hat, mittens, and boots in winter).
 You will go outdoors with children in all weather.
 It’s easier to enjoy activities with children when you are not concerned about your clothes or comfort.